Thermodynamic Properties of Schwarzschild Black Hole in Non-Commutative Gauge Theory of Gravity: Thermodynamic properties of the NC Schwarzschild black hole

-Fig. \ref{fig6} shows the behavior of the black hole mass as a function of the horizon radius.
-In the commutative case $\Theta=0$, the mass has linear behavior with the horizon radius $M=r_h/2$ and vanishes at the origin, while in the NC spacetime the mass vanishes before the origin at $r_h=r_0$ (in this case the NC parameter $\Theta$ plays the role of the mass as we found in our previous work \cite{abdellah1}), and this radius increases with the increase of $\Theta$.
-Where the mass of the black hole becomes negative in the region $r_h<r_0$.
-There exist some papers studying black holes with negative mass as in \cite{negativemass1,negativemass2}, in our case, the negative mass is a consequence of the NC spacetime.
-However, the study of black holes interior may gives us some answers about the negative behavior of black hole mass at the final stage of evaporation or confirmed that the negative behavior is just a non-physical solution.
+In Fig. \ref{fig2} we show the behavior of the black hole mass as a function of the horizon radius for different values of $\Theta$.
+In ordinary SBH, the mass has a linear behavior with the horizon radius $m=r_{h}/2$ and vanishes at the origin, while in NC space-time the mass of the NC SBH takes the minimal value $\hat{m}_{0}=0.5\,\Theta $ away from the origin at $r_{h}=r_{0}=0.5\,\Theta $ (in this case the NC parameter $\Theta $ plays the role of the mass, as was found in our previous work \cite{abdellah1}).
+This minimum mass increases with $\Theta $, meaning that non-commutative geometry creates a new minimum mass preventing the mass from vanishing at the origin of the black hole.
+Thus if $r_h\rightarrow 0$ then $\hat{m}\rightarrow\infty$, and this corresponds to the singularity of the black hole at the origin.
+This is a clear confirmation of the general theory of relativity that links the geometry of space-time and mass (gravity) together.